To achieve union with his friends, God has become the man Jesus Christ.

 The current main item of this creed affirms an "Advent 1", an "early" theanthroposis, as God's solution to human wickedness.
 This present sub item affirms that Advent 1 has already occurred.

 The items of this creed are in logical order, to clarify the structure of the creed as a whole, so the present item is near the end.
 But in the biographies of Christians this one often comes first; it is often only in experiencing salvation through encountering Christ that a self comes to recognise the realities of Creation, Defection and Realignment.
-Likewise, some of the reasons mentioned in support of those earlier items may be less than fully convincing until one encounters Christ, "Alpha and Omega he".
+Likewise, some of the reasons mentioned in support of those earlier items may be less than fully convincing until one encounters Christ, who in that sense (and others) is "Alpha and Omega".

 The Gospel of Christ